rla/cooling/README.md

  * fan2_pwm - PWM value to apply for fan 2.
  * fan3_pwm - PWM value to apply for fan 3.

 There are 5 rows in each table.
-Table row is used when the corresponding sensor temperature is in the range min_temp...max_temp (including both min_temp and max_temp).
+The first row with min_temp...max_temp range including the current temperature is used for applying the control values.

 All cooling devices start initially in disabled state and with 0 PWM.
 When a device PWM is set to value > 0 then the device power is enabled.

-The first row with min_temp...max_temp range including the current temperature is used for applying the control values.

 Control table rows are checked periodically.
 The rows can be read and updated using the command-line PC app described below.